Procedures for Applying

 NOTE: Social Security Numbers DO NOT authorize off-campus employment.

-Follow these steps to submit an application for a SSN.
+Follow these steps to submit an application for an SSN:

-F-1 and J-1 students must be registered for a full-credit course load; the ISSC must have reported your registration to SEVIS before you go to the SSO.
+- F-1 and J-1 students must be registered for a full-credit course load; the ISSC must have reported your registration to SEVIS before you go to the Social Sscurity Office.

-Prepare a letter showing proof of offer of employment:
+- Prepare a letter showing proof of offer of employment as outlined below.

-F-1 students must provide proof of an offer of employment with a completed F-1 Job Offer signed by your on-campus supervisor and the ISSC in order to apply for a Social Security Number.
+F-1 students must provide proof of an offer of employment with a completed F-1 job offer (PDF) signed by your supervisor the ISSC in order to apply for a Social Security Number.

 If your first employment experience is with Curricular Practical Training (CPT) or Optional Practical Training (OPT), you will need a completed F-1 Job Offer signed by your off-campus supervisor and the ISSC before you apply for a Social Security Number.